 Divergent Drama is a pioneering company that encourages creativity through the exploration of many possible solutions.
-We deliver Drama based workshops to schools, facilitate drama clubs in primary schools and run seasonal holiday workshops as well as Saturday Acting schools.
-You can find more detailed information about the different aspects of our company under the session tab.
-Regardless of their title, all of our are sessions encourage divergent thinking, making sure that each child's voice and ideas are listened to and included in the creative process.
+We deliver Drama based workshops to schools, facilitate drama clubs in primary schools, deliver professional touring theatre shows for schools and run seasonal holiday workshops as well as Saturday Acting schools.
+You can find more detailed information about the different aspects of our company under the "what we offer" tab.
+Regardless of their title, all of our sessions encourage divergent thinking, making sure that each child's voice and ideas are listened to and included in the creative process.

 Vicky and Kate, who met at drama school, share a passion for creating theatre and working with children.
 Having completed their MAs they continued to work in schools and drama clubs.
 They both felt that children came up with the best possible ideas and wanted to create a company that encouraged this thought process.
 Inspired by Sir Ken Robson’s theory on divergent thinking they founded Divergent Drama - a way for children to explore, expand and experience their own learning.